Ferry to Goto Islands with Kids: A Family Guide to the Crossing from Nagasaki (2026)

 white and blue train on rail tracks (Photo by Susann Schuster on Unsplash)

-The JR Hohi Line connects Kumamoto and Oita via the Aso caldera — a 3-hour scenic train ride through Kyushu’s most dramatic mountain landscape.
-With kids, it’s an underrated alternative to driving: no parking stress, big windows, and the famous Aso Boy! family sightseeing train (cabin designed for kids).
-This guide covers how to ride … Read more
+The JR Hohi Line connects Kumamoto and Oita straight through the Aso caldera.
+It is a 3-hour scenic mountain ride across some of Kyushu’s most dramatic volcano scenery.
+With kids, it’s an underrated alternative to driving — no winding roads to navigate, no parking, and huge windows the whole way.
+Best of all is the … Read more

 Driving Kagoshima with Kids: A Family Rental-Car Guide for Southern Kyushu (2026)